pi-star-2025/pi_star/Biology + Chemistry/human_body/hot_cold.md

 ## Hot / Cold - Pain

-Across the multiverse, there is the concept of heat and biology disintegrating bc of excessive heat/time.
+Across the multiverse, there is the concept of heat and how biology disintegrates bc of excessive heat/time.
 Heat means to drill down π into higher and higher prime numbers, until it overloads and potentially pains the system.

 Across many universes, heat is the same.